frinknet/JACLibc/README.md

 ![logo](logo.svg)

+**JACLibc** \ˈja-kəl-ˌlib-sē\ ● *proper noun* — *fr.
+JACL, acron.
+“Just Another C Library” ● cf. alt.
+“Javascript Accessible Composeable Linkage” (rare, chiefly in marketing) occasionally faux Old French “jacalibre” — nimble code escaping monstrous build systems...*

+1. A lean C standard library for WASM — escape hatch for the Emscripten-averse.
+2. (colloq.)
+Sanctuary for compiling with `clang` — no build-script penance required.
+3. Includes bootloader and SPA template.

+***SEE ALSO:** For the full developer circus, see **WACC** crafted for JACL devotees...*

-THis is a libc for WASM for those who lothe Emscripten and their build script monstrocity.
-This you can compile with `clang` without much fuss.
-There are a few gotchas but not like DEBUGGING EMSCRIPTEN.
-Also this generates ONLY WASM not webpages.
-However, to help you along there is a bootloader and SPA template available.
-But if you want all the tooling crap you should use `WACC` which was purpose built for JACL developpment.
+### This is a libc for WASM for those who lothe Emscripten and their build script monstrocity. ● You can compile without much fuss. — There are a few gotchas but not like DEBUGGING EMSCRIPTEN!!! ● This generates ONLY WASM not webpages, *THANK GOD!!!* ● There is a bootloader and SPA template available. ● If you want all the tooling crap you should use `WACC` — which is built on JACL...

 # Compiling...

 You should just be able to compile directly against this.
-However, there are a few flags that you should use to make things work optimal.
+However there are a few flags that you should use to make things work optimal.

 The easiest thing to do is:

 ```bash
 clang --nostdlib --include=path/to/jacl.h yourfile.c